zchee/golang-wiki/RiskyChanges.md

 If you plan on working on a change that may be risky, please do the following:
-1. Unless the entire change is absolutely trivial to revert, protect the new code paths with a boolean flag, prefixed with "go125", that can be used to quickly toggle back to the old implementation.
+1. Unless the entire change is absolutely trivial to revert, protect the new code paths with a boolean flag, prefixed with `go125`, that can be used to quickly toggle back to the old implementation.
-   It can be a simple bool constant, for example, const go125UseEvenBetterLinker = true.
+   It can be a simple bool constant, for example, `const go125UseEvenBetterLinker = true`.
-   Such flags **must be findable** by a simple grep for the string "go125".
+   Such flags **must be findable** by a simple grep for the string `go125`.
    That way we can find them without missing any, and they can be cleaned up when we get to the Go 1.26 cycle.
 2. Consider how you would answer the following questions for your change: